jerife/MLOps-on-kubernetes/README.md

 - Kubernetes: Deploy a Kubernetes cluster with the Google Kubernetes Engine.
 - ML PIPELINE: Build an ML PIPELINE that learns and deploys the model only by entering parameters with Kubeflow.
 - Data Storage: Manage your data with Google Cloud Storage.
-- Experiment Tracking & AutoML: Use Weight & Bias to track the experiment and find the optimal Hyperparameter.
+- Experiment Tracking & AutoML: Use Weight & Biases to track the experiment and find the optimal Hyperparameter.
 - Model Versioning: Manage and save models by version with Mlflow.
 - Model Serving: API communication with user through BentoML.
 - Monitoring: Monitor the cluster's resources with Prometheus & Grafana.